kurli/nodebb-plugin-codenavigator/README.md

-# NodeBB Plugin Youku
+# NodeBB Plugin CodeNavigator

-This NodeBB plugin allows users to embed Youku videos inline in their posts
+This NodeBB plugin allows users to embed CodeNavigator mark in their posts

 ## Installation

-    npm install nodebb-plugin-youku
+    npm install nodebb-plugin-codenavigator